New White House Press Secretary Once Drew Mockery For Insisting Donald Trump Never Lied To The American People

-New White House Press Secretary Kayleigh McEnany has a history of vehemently defending President Donald Trump — an earning plenty of controversy for it.
+New White House Press Secretary Kayleigh McEnany has a history of vehemently defending President Donald Trump — and earning plenty of controversy for it.

-This week, the Trump administration announced the departure of Stephanie Grisham from the role as press secretary.
+This week, the Trump administration announced the departure of Stephanie Grisham from her role as press secretary.
 Grisham had stepped into the role last summer and she is now returning to her previous post as chief of staff for First Lady Melania Trump after several months without holding a press briefing.

-McEnany, who previously worked as an anchor on CNN and later as spokeswoman for the Republican National Committee, is also not expected to hold press briefings, the New York Times noted.
+McEnany, who previously worked as an anchor on CNN and later as a spokeswoman for the Republican National Committee, is also not expected to hold press briefings, the New York Times noted.
 Instead, her role will reportedly entail building a rapid response team similar to the one in Trump’s own presidential campaign.

 She already has a reputation as a fierce loyalist to Trump, generating some mockery in the past for a declaration that Trump has never lied to the American people.
 In a contentious interview with CNN host Chris Cuomo in 2019, McEnany claimed that Trump has never been anything but honest in speaking to Americans.